asiloisad/pulsar-fuzzy-files/README.md

 ## Installation

 To install `fuzzy-files` search for [fuzzy-files](https://web.pulsar-edit.dev/packages/fuzzy-files) in the Install pane of the Pulsar settings or run `ppm install fuzzy-files`.
-Alternatively, you can run `ppm install asiloisad/pulsar-fuzzy-files` to install a package directly from the Github repository.
+Alternatively, you can run `ppm install asiloisad/pulsar-fuzzy-files` to install a package directly from the GitHub repository.

 ## Commands